imbrish/letsencrypt/README.md

 # Used only when command is called with a "-notify" or "-n" flag.
 notify: me@example.com

-# CPanel credentials necessary to install the certificates.
+# The cPanel credentials necessary to install the certificates.
 # Do not share your configuration file after filling this!
 cpanel:
     user: example
     password: secret

-# By default certificates will be installed in CPanel for all domains listed above.
+# By default certificates will be installed in cPanel for all domains listed above.
 # Domains can be filtered by a whitelist of names to accept and/or blacklist to reject.
 # The www prefix should be omitted because it is trimmed before the installation.
 install: